 Aside from fruits and vegetables, some examples of foods rich in fiber include whole-grain products; peas, beans, and other legumes; and nuts and seeds.

-You’ve heard that drinking 8 glasses of water is good for you – and for a very good reason, too.
-Aside from keeping you hydrated, drinking enough glasses of water a day not only helps you manage your blood sugar levels but also flushes away excess sugar through urination.
+It is well known that drinking at least 8 glasses of water is good for us.
+But aside from keeping us hydrated, drinking enough glasses of water a day not only helps you manage your blood sugar levels but also flushes away excess sugar through urination.

 Take note, though, that non-caloric beverages are healthier options as compared to sweetened bottles of water.
 Also, forego the juices, the shakes, and the sodas as these contain lots of sugar.